RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Felicity brought the knife up trying to ward Frank away.
 She either needed to buy time to escape, or buy time for Brun to come find her.

 The idea of Brun being supernaturally capable clashed with the idea that Frank couldn't be fought.
-Felicity was desperately afraid of the idea of hope, as fragile as it was, but she also couldn't let dispair undermine her.
+Felicity was desperately afraid of the idea of hope, as fragile as it was, but she also couldn't let despair undermine her.

 She screamed again.
 As loud as she could.

 Frank kicked the knife out of her hands and bore down on her like an animal.
 Her scream cut short as she yelped in pain.

-His sweaty weight crushing the wind out of Felicity's lungs.
+Frank's sweaty weight crushing the wind out of Felicity's lungs as he landed on her.
 He grabbed for her hands and tied them together with a zip tie.
 He stayed laying on top of her, seeming to enjoy the act.
 The stench of his sweaty, a smell Felicity was far too familiar with, seemed to ooze over her trying to find a way in.

 "I'm going to have so much fun with you later.
 Once I've broken that stubborn streak of yours that is."
 Frank laughed at a joke that he decided to share.
 "We left another girl in here the other week and she made all the noise she could and no one found her.
 I wonder how long you'll last before you promise everything under the sun for some food and water?"
-He got back up on his feet, he looked haggard, but he clearly still have enough strength to do whatever he wanted to her.
+He got back up on his feet, he looked haggard, but he clearly still had enough strength to do whatever he wanted to her.

 Frank grabbed her bound wrists and lifted her by them.
 The change in orientation almost made her choke on the blood pooling in her mouth, taking the opportunity she spat as much of it as she could at him.

 He cursed at her and threw her to the ground again clawing at his face.
 Not able to move her arms freely and with her cast pressing painfully on her other arm she tried to scream again, but it came out more a grunt as the wind was knocked out of her again as Frank kicked her.

 Once again, Frank picked her up and this time jammed her into the the space behind the scaffolding and zip tied her to some overhead bar.
-Her feet barely touched the ground and her shoulder were install in pain from the odd angle and bearing her weight.
+Her feet barely touched the ground and her shoulder were in pain from the odd angle and bearing all her weight.

 All she could see from where she was the inside of the space she'd been jammed into and very little of the construction site behind Frank.
-Just more featureless walls and that tall pile of stuff under a stained tarp.
-The dispair was starting to sink in and beat the hope out of her.
+Just more featureless walls and that tall pile of stuff under a red or brown stained tarp.
+The despair was starting to sink in and beat the hope out of her.

 Felicity let her mouth fall open and felt blood flow out and down onto her shirt, she spent a few moments trying to calm her breathing.
 The door before her, the opportunity might be the last she got ever.
 The risk of being injured further was very high, she fully expected it.
 But taking her opportunities until now had been what saved her.

 She took one last breath.

-And she screamed.
+And screamed.